DTOcean/dtocean/README.md

-# dtocean-issues
+# DTOcean Issue Tracker

-Repository for tracking issues with the main DTOcean tool
+Repository for tracking issues with the integrated DTOcean tool

+Search for existing issues or create a new issue [HERE](https://github.com/DTOcean/dtocean-issues/issues)